 An advantage to a secured credit card is that even people with bad credit can usually get one.
 And because issuers of these cards report to the three major credit bureaus, their proper and responsible use can help to rebuild credit scores.

-Here are four secured credit cards we recommend:
+Here are three secured credit cards we recommend:

 The First Progress Platinum Prestige Mastercard® is a secured card with a minimum deposit of $200 and allows up to $2,000.
 No credit check is required, making this an excellent choice for those with bad credit.
 This Prestige version of the card has an annual fee, but comes with a very competitive APR, which makes this a better choice for people who carry a balance from month to month.
 Use of this card is reported to all three credit reporting agencies.